Audiology & Hearing Loss Treatment in Foley, AL

 We also offer 0% financing options through Care Credit (www.carecredit.com) for those who qualify.

-Dr. Kimberly Brown is an audiologist specializing in the treatment of hearing loss at the ENT Centers of Excellence under the direction of ear, nose, and throat specialist (ENT) Dr. Keith Kowal in Foley and Daphne, Alabama.
+Dr. Kimberly Brown is an audiologist specializing in the treatment of hearing loss at the ENT Centers of Excellence under the direction of ear, nose, and throat specialist (ENT) Dr. Keith Kowal in Foley, Alabama.
 Dr. Brown offers the full range of hearing-related treatment, including diagnostic hearing evaluations, hearing aid fittings, patient education, custom hearing protection and education, and community outreach.

 Dr. Brown’s goal is to assist in the detection of auditory disorders, to help patients understand their hearing loss and to counsel patients and their families regarding the impact it has on their health and relationships.
 If you or a loved one is experiencing any symptoms from severe hearing loss to ringing in the ears, call 251.943.1117 to request an appointment today, or simply fill out the form on this page.